khoramshahi/worldCup2018_predictions/README.md

 ![alt text](https://github.com/khoramshahi/worldCup2018_predictions/blob/master/images/brackets_june27.jpg "prediction june 23")

 ### What went againts the odds?
+Maybe the biggest surprise in this world cup.
+We were expecting Germany to be present in the round of 16 with 86% which didn't happen!

 ### presence prababilities
 The following tables show the estimated probabilities (in %) for reaching the different stages.